-Figure 31.
-Oscillator Circuit on the ADF7021
+Figure 32.
+Oscillator Circuit on the ADF7021-N

 Two parallel resonant capacitors are required for oscillation at the correct frequency.
-Their values are dependent upon the crystal specification.
-When choosing the values of the capacitors, make sure that the series value of capacitance added to the PCB track capacitance adds up to the specified load capacitance of the crystal, usually 12 pF to 20 pF.
+Their values are dependent on the crystal specification.
+Choose them to ensure that the series value of capacitance added to the PCB track capacitance adds up to the specified load capacitance of the crystal, usually 12 pF to 20 pF.
 Track capacitance values vary from 2 pF to 5 pF, depending on board layout.
 When possible, choose capacitors that have a very low temperature coefficient to ensure stable frequency operation over all conditions.